Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Burkard analytical formula and parameter mapping

 \paragraph{Short-time curvature diagnostic.} To distinguish it from the finite-time ratio diagnostic $\mathrm{GC}_{\mathrm{ratio}}(t) = \Gamma(2t)/\Gamma(t)$ used in the main text, we denote the local short-time diagnostic by $\mathrm{GC}_{\mathrm{curv}} = T_2^{*,2} \cdot \ddot{\Gamma}(0)$.
 This probes the $t \to 0$ curvature of the decay envelope: $\mathrm{GC}_{\mathrm{curv}} = 1$ for pure Gaussian decay and $\mathrm{GC}_{\mathrm{curv}} > 1$ for slower-than-Gaussian onset.
 Burkard analytical values are $\mathrm{GC}_{\mathrm{curv}} = 3.1$--$3.9$ across tiers; \heom{} values are $\mathrm{GC}_{\mathrm{curv}} = 2.6$--$2.9$.
 These values support the same physical conclusion as the main-text finite-time ratio diagnostic, but the two quantities should not be identified with each other.

 \paragraph{Temperature sensitivity.} At $T = \SI{50}{\milli\kelvin}$, the system is in the high-temperature limit ($k_B T/\hbar \approx \SI{6.5}{\giga\hertz} > \omega_{\mathrm{hc}} = \SI{3.0}{\giga\hertz}$), where $\coth(\omega/2T) \approx 2T/\omega$.
 Temperature therefore enters $\Gamma(t)$ approximately linearly.
-Reducing $T$ from 50 to \SI{10}{\milli\kelvin} increases Burkard $T_2^*$ by a factor of $\sim$3.1 at Tier-0---a significant magnitude shift in absolute decoherence timescale.
+Reducing $T$ from 50 to \SI{10}{\milli\kelvin} increases Burkard $T_2^*$ by a factor of $\sim$3.1 at Tier-0, a large change in the absolute decoherence timescale.
 However, because the high-temperature approximation remains valid throughout the 10--100\,mK dilution refrigerator operating range, all $T$-dependence reduces to a multiplicative rescaling of the decoherence rate; the functional form of $\Gamma(t)$ is temperature-invariant.
 Scaling exponents ($\gamma$), Y-\cpmg{} non-monotonicity, and the waveform-realization null result are therefore expected to be independent of the specific $T$ value within this range.

 \paragraph{Tier usage across the manuscript.} The rotating-frame Ramsey validation spans all three tiers.
-The main compiled-pulse \cpmg{} analysis of Standard--\vppu{} waveform realizations (with the ideal-pulse benchmark retained as contextual reference) is performed at Tier-0 ($\eta = \SI{7.85e-7}{\giga\hertz}$), where stable fits remain available across the full Standard--\vppu{} comparison window.
+The main compiled-pulse \cpmg{} analysis of Standard--\vppu{} waveform realizations (with the ideal-pulse benchmark retained as contextual reference) is performed at Tier-0 (\mbox{$\eta = \SI{7.85\times10^{-7}}{\giga\hertz}$}), where stable fits remain available across the full Standard--\vppu{} comparison window.
 Tier-1 and Tier-2 are used only for supporting sweeps that map the coupling-dependent numerical boundary.